-The concepts and provisions of SPM 4:1995 apply to the establishment and maintenance of pest free areas for all pests including that first and therefore ISPM 4 should be referred to in conjunction with this standard.
+The concepts and provisions of ISPM 4:1955 apply to the establishment and maintenance of pest free areas for all pests including fruit flies and therefore ISPM 4 should be referred to in conjunction with this standard.

-Phytosanitary measures and precific procedures as further described in this standard may be required for the establishment as a maintenance of FF-PFA.
-The decision to establish a formal FF-PFA may be made based on the technical factors provided in this standard.
-They include components such as pest biology, size of the area, pest population levels and dispersal pathway, ecological conditions, geographical isolation and availability of methods for pest eradication.
+Phytosanitary measures and special procedures as further described in this standard may be required for the establishment and montempor of FF-PFA.
+The decision to establish a formal FF-PFA may be made based on the technic effectors provided in this standard.
+They include components such as pest biology, size of the ana, pest population levels and dispersal pathway, ecological conditions, geographical isolation and vailability of methods for pest eradication.